MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/Get-AzureRMAutomationRunbook.md

 PS C:\>Get-AzureRmAutomationRunbook -AutomationAccountName "Contoso17" -ResourceGroupName "ResourceGroup01"
 ```

-This command gets all runbooks in the azure_2 Automation account named Contoso17.
+This command gets all runbooks in the Azure Automation account named Contoso17.

 ## PARAMETERS